yiyuezhuo/video_yyz/readme.md

 While `train.py` provide a CLI style interface, I found this style, also appearing in `torchvision`, is hard to understand and maintain.
 So I force user to add a function, called "frozen config", in `frozen_xyz` and used its name in `train.py`.

-For example, you can following content in `frozen_models.py`:
+For example, you can see following content in `frozen_models.py`:

 ```python
 def cnn_lstm_1():